corpunWorld Corporal Punishment Research

 This 1931 court case in Manitoba is an example in which two bank robbers were jailed and given 10 lashes with the cat.

-In a more recent case from January 1956, three youths aged 17, 18 and 21 were each sentenced in Alberta to 12 strokes of the "paddle" (an alternative name for the leather strap) plus six years each in jail, for assaulting a girl.
+In a case in Jan 1956, three youths aged 17, 18 and 21 were each sentenced in Alberta to 12 strokes of the "paddle" (an alternative name for the leather strap) plus six years each in jail, for assaulting a girl.
 The judge ordered that the strappings were to be administered in two instalments, at the beginning and the end of the prison term.
+A similar procedure was used in some of the earlier Ontario strapping cases mentioned above.

 Benson and Glover (1931) state that in 1929 there were 78 floggings by order of the courts, and 72 strappings for breaches of prison discipline.
 Benson (1937) updates these figures for 1935 to 40 and 50 respectively.

-Judicial and prison CP was abolished by legislation in 1972.
+Judicial and prison CP in Canada was abolished by legislation in 1972.

 Witness statements to the parliamentary committee on corporal punishment, 1953-55.